lgaudencio/footy-fever/README.md

 As a User I want to:

 * play a quick and fun game around an interest of mine
-* be able to make decision in a game
+* be able to make in game decisions
 * know when i have entered something incorrectly
-* play a game on different devices
 * understand how to play the game
 * be able to restart the game once finished
 * play a game that is not repetitive if I play it again and again